West ponders how to stop - or fight - a new Great War

 They hope that will reduce the risk of an accidental war where a state takes action wrongly assuming other powers will not respond.

-"It's not that the leadership in Russia or China is looking for a war - and the United States certainly isn't," says Kathleen Hicks, a U.S. undersecretary for defense until last July who now works for the Center for Strategic and International Studies in Washington.
+"It's not that the leadership in Russia or China is looking for a war - and the United States certainly isn't," says Kathleen Hicks, a U.S. undersecretary for defence until last July who now works for the Centre for Strategic and International Studies in Washington.

 "The real worry is miscalculation."